Alexander Shelley

 Alexander Gordon Shelley (born 8 October 1979) is an English conductor.
-He is the music director of the National Arts Centre Orchestra in Ottawa, principal associate conductor of the Royal Philharmonic Orchestra, Artistic and Music Director of Artis—Naples and the Naples Philharmonic and artistic and music director of the Pacific Symphony.
+He is Artistic and Music Director of Artis—Naples and the Naples Philharmonic, Artistic and Music Director of the Pacific Symphony and Principal Conductor of National Symphony Orchestra Ireland.
+From 2015-2026 he served as Music director of the National Arts Centre Orchestra in Ottawa and as principal associate conductor of the Royal Philharmonic Orchestra.
+From 2009-2015 he was Chief Conductor of the Nuremberg Symphony Orchestra.

 Background

 The son of British pianist-conductor Howard Shelley and Irish pianist Hilary Macnamara, Shelley learned piano from his mother and cello from his grandmother.
 In 1992, he won a music scholarship to Westminster School from The Hall School Hampstead.
 He studied cello with Timothy Hugh, Steven Doane and Johannes Goritzki at the Royal College of Music and at the Robert Schumann Hochschule, Düsseldorf respectively.
 Master-classes with Mstislav Rostropovich, Janos Starker and Aldo Parisot led him to France, Italy and North America.
 He was a member of the World Orchestra for Peace during the 2003 tour with Valery Gergiev.
 He studied conducting with Professor Thomas Gabrisch in Düsseldorf and worked closely with Yan Pascal Tortelier as his assistant conductor, among others with the National Youth Orchestra of Great Britain.